lochmueller/staticfilecache/Documentation/Configuration/Global.rst

 *Enable static file compression*

 It is now possible to write a gzipped version of the static file to disk.
 It will be written in addition to the non-gzipped version.
 If the visitors browser supports gzip, the gzipped static file will be offered along with the proper headers.
-Apache can also gzip html content on every request, but static file cache gzips the content only once and then caches is.
+Apache can also gzip html content on every request, but StaticFileCache gzips the content only once and then caches is.
 This will free up some precious CPU cycles and time.

 *Show generation timestamp signature*